 As part of an audit in accordance with the Auditor-General's Auditing Standards, we exercise professional judgement and maintain professional scepticism throughout the audit.
 Also:

-- intentional omissions, misrepresentations, or the override of internal control. - We obtain an understanding of internal control relevant to the audit in order to • purpose of expressing an opinion on the effectiveness of the company's internal control. - of accounting estimates and related disclosures made by the Board of Directors.
+- internal control. - We obtain an understanding of internal control relevant to the audit in order to design audit opinion on the effectiveness of the company's internal control.